 Battle the noise

-Noise is a great barrier, we already know that from the previous article, and when it comes to your headphones during a conference call and you can’t really cancel it – it’s even worse.
+Noise is a great barrier and when it comes to your headphones during a conference call and you can’t really cancel it – it’s even worse.

 There are so many sources of background noise like dog owners, late joiners, people with bad internet connection, and oh yes, I will say it, people with kids, and you can’t always ask all of them to be quiet.
 Of course, you can mute yourself, but not everyone does that.